 Quartz watches are more accurate than their mechanical counterparts.
 While mechanical and automatic watches built today are accurate enough, gaining or losing a few seconds per day, a quartz watch can remain accurate within a few seconds per year.
 A few seconds a day might not seem like much but consider this: a difference of five seconds per day could equal a full half-hour during that year.

-Although quartz itself is as old as time, its use in time-keeping is much more recent.
+Although quartz itself is as old as time, think billions of years, its use in time-keeping is much more recent.
 All timepieces function with an oscillator, that is, an object which, through its continuous, unvarying motion, “tells” a clock or watch how much time has passed.

 The oscillator in a grandfather clock isn’t a quartz movement, of course, but a pendulum, which swings back and forth due to the gravitational pull being exerted on it.
 Pretty cool, and cool-looking, but not very practical for that guy or gal on the go.
 Wonder how TSA would react to travelers with a grandfather clock for a timepiece.

 The first quartz watch was created in 1969 by Japanese manufacturer Seiko.
 Known as the Astron, this watch was a gold-case limited-edition style with quartz movement technology.
 It was slick and convenient--but prohibitively expensive.
 The Astron cost roughly the same as a small car at the time.
 Therefore, it didn’t instantly set the watch industry on fire.